 We are a clinical-stage pharmaceutical company with a limited operating history.
 We have not generated any product revenue and have incurred net losses in each year since our inception in 2015.
-As of March 31, 2020, we had an accumulated deficit of \$251.0 million, and cash and cash equivalents of \$23.3 million.
-Our product candidates, oral sulopenem (together, the sulopenem program), are in clinical development, and have not been approved for sale and we may never have our product candidates approved for commercialization.
-We have financed our operations to date primarily with proceeds from the sale of preferred shares and ordinary shares, through a private placement (the Supplier Private Placement) of our ordinary shares, being the subscription for ordinary shares by our supplier and, more recently, through a private placement (the Private Placement) pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda), sold units (Units) consisting of (i) 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes); and (ii) Limited Recourse Royalty-Linked Subordinated Notes (RLNs or Royalty-Linked Notes and, together with the Exchangeable Notes, the Securities), to certain existing and new investors.
-In April 2018, we entered into a secured credit facility with Silicon Valley Bank (SVB) and made an initial drawdown of \$15.0 million pursuant to a loan and security agreement (the Loan and Security Agreement).
+As of June 30, 2020, we had an accumulated deficit of \$263.5 million, and cash and cash equivalents of \$12.3 million.
+Our product candidates, oral sulopenem and sulopenem (together, the sulopenem program), are in clinical development, and have not been approved for sale and we may never have our product candidates approved for commercialization.

+We have financed our operations to date primarily the issuance of ordinary shares and convertible preferred shares debt raised under financing arrangements with Silicon Valley Bank (SVB), a sub-award from the Trustees of Boston University under the CARB-X program and the proceeds of a private placement (the Private Placement) pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda), sold units (Units) consisting of (i) 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes); and (ii) Limited Recourse Royalty-Linked Subordinated Notes (RLNs and, together with the Exchangeable Notes, the Securities), to certain existing and new investors.
+In April 2018, we entered into a secured credit facility with SVB and made an initial drawdown of \$15.0 million pursuant to a loan and security agreement (the Loan and Security Agreement).
+In April 2020, we entered into a note (PPP loan) with SVB of \$0.7 million under the Paycheck Protection Program.
+In early June 2020, we issued and sold, in a registered direct offering (June 3 Offering), ordinary shares for aggregate gross proceeds to us of \$5.0 million and net proceeds of \$4.3 million after deducting fees payable to the placement agent and other estimated offering expenses payable by us.
+In late June 2020, we issued and sold, in a registered direct offering (June 30 Offering), ordinary shares for aggregate gross proceeds to us of approximately \$5.0 million and net proceeds of approximately \$4.4 million after deducting fees payable to the placement agent and other estimated expenses payable by us.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical and clinical development, for our sulopenem program.

-We expect to continue to incur significant expenses and increasing operating losses as we conduct our ongoing and planned clinical trials of oral sulopenem and sulopenem, seek marketing approval for such product candidates in target territories if clinical trials are successful, and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
+We expect to continue to incur significant expenses and increasing operating losses as we conduct our planned clinical trials of oral sulopenem and sulopenem, seek marketing approval for such product candidates in target territories if clinical trials are successful, and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
 Our expenses will also increase substantially if and as we: